On the surface, the Mariners fan cutouts that fill T-Mobile Park are a fun gesture. But for many, their significance holds personal value

 No one loved baseball more than Cunetta, who grew up a rabid Mets fan in Brooklyn and later become a devoted coach for Seattle PONY Baseball.
 Cunetta was a New Yorker through and through, described by Copacino as a cross between George Costanza and Mr. Rogers.

-“He had a heart of gold, but was kind of a quirky, semi-neurotic Brooklyn guy,’’ Copacino said of the Yale-educated Cunetta.
+“He had a heart of gold, but was kind of a quirky, semi-neurotic Brooklyn guy,’’ Jim Copacino said of the Yale-educated Cunetta.

 When Cunetta died of cancer in 2013 at age 55, the Mariners held a moment of silence in his honor at Safeco Field, which amused the grieving Copacino.
 They were close friends who shared Mariners season tickets in Section 137.